rd273001/QuizApp/README.md

 4. Push to the branch: git push origin feature/YourFeature
 5. Open a pull request

----

 ## License

 This project is licensed under the MIT License.

----

-## Acknowledgments

-Special thanks to any contributors, library authors, or tutorials that helped in the creation of this project.
+## Please Star⭐=>🌟 the Repo if you like the Code, UI, or anything about the Project